SEMICeu/EU-wide-Registry-of-Semantic-Models/SR-dev/enricher/doc/enricher.md

     - the datathemes taxonomy used by the classify api

 ## Execution
-0) Make sure you can access the Hugging face models page https://huggingface.co/models, that is used by the application to download first the list of machine learning models for translation
+0) Make sure you can access the Hugging face models page https://huggingface.co/models, that is used by the Enricher, via the [list_models](https://github.com/SEMICeu/EU-wide-Registry-of-Semantic-Models/blob/main/SR-dev/enricher/enricher-api/app/api/v1/mlmodels.py#L198), to download first the list of machine learning models for translation
 1) run the prefect server to monitor the execution:

    ```prefect server start```